 The Spanish National Cheese Festival is held in our very own Trujillo and is a culinary highlight for any foodie!
 In Spanish, it is called the Feria del Queso.
-The 5-day festival starts on Wednesday May 01 and finishes on Sunday May 04th 2015 (dates are still to be confirmed).
+The 5-day festival starts on Wednesday 29 April and finishes on Sunday May 04th 2015 (dates are still to be confirmed).
 The main square is transformed into a mini cheese village, made up of 100's stands displaying the finest local and national cheeses.
 Competition amongst the stalls is fierce and prizes are given for best annual cheese winner.
 There's no better way to enjoy the festival than by staying at one of our fantastic villas!

 Did you know that Spain is the fourth biggest consumer of cheese behind France, Switzerland and Italy respectively?
 This national love of cheese is best experienced firsthand at the Spanish Cheese Festival - hosted every year in Trujillo.
 Trujillo is not only a perfect place for a gastronomic holiday (three local cheeses have been given PDO protection), it is also a stunningly beautiful destination for a Spanish holiday.